 Five particular features of the model are especially important for our analysis.
-First, this is essentially a model of continuous human capital formation and destruction.18 The female rate of human capital accumulation depends on education choices made earlier in life, persistent heterogeneity that is related with preferences for working and the level of human capital accumulated so far.
+First, this is essentially a model of continuous human capital formation and destruction.
+The female rate of human capital accumulation depends on education choices made earlier in life, persistent heterogeneity related to preferences for working, and the level of human capital accumulated so far.
 Furthermore, working part-time may affect the accumulation of experience more than proportionally, and taking time out of the labour market leads to human capital depreciating.
 Women's earnings are then determined by a combination of hours worked, market skill-specific wage rate, and their idiosyncratic level of human capital.

-Taking such a flexible account of the lifetime earnings process is crucial to replicate the distribution of earnings over the life-cycle, particularly among individuals for whom career breaks and short working hours are frequent.19 It is also essential in establishing the dynamic links in the earnings
+Taking such a flexible account of the lifetime earnings process is crucial to replicate the distribution of earnings over the life-cycle, particularly among individuals for whom career breaks and short working hours are frequent.
+For instance, Blundell et al. (2012) show that the model can explain the flat wage profile observed for women from age 30 onwards as a combination of career intermittency with its consequences on wage rates and the changing composition of working women with age.
+It is also essential in establishing the dynamic links in the earnings process, thus supporting the study of how the tax-benefit system may alter individual choices and outcomes in the short and long term.